Grab your hot chocolate, Christmas music, and take your family on a Christmas light viewing excursion with this list.

 Outside of Williamson County, but worth the drive

-The Dancing Lights of Christmas – The light display, at 945 E Baddour Pkwy in Lebanon is the largest drive-thru music and light display in the area, taking place each Monday & Tuesday through Dec 12.
+The Dancing Lights of Christmas – The light display, at 945 E Baddour Pkwy in Lebanon is the largest drive-thru music and light display in the area.
 Bring three cans of food and receive $5 off admission.
 For more information go here.

 Chad’s Winter Wonderland – Featured on The Great Christmas Light Fight on ABC, Chad’s Winter Wonderland is located at 791 E Old LaGuardo Rd., Lebanon, TN 37987.
 Cost is $20 per car.
 For more information on this light display, click here.